oakestra/oakestra-cli/README.md

-# EdgeIO CLI
+# Oakestra CLI

+> NM: Rename system commands to Oakestra

-**edgeiocli** is a very basic command line tool for controlling the EdgeIO framework.
+**oakestra-cli** is a very basic command line tool for controlling the EdgeIO framework.

 ## Installation